syncfusion-content/uwp-docs/uwp/TreeGrid/Export-To-Excel.md

 ---
 layout: post
 title: Export to Excel in UWP SfTreeGrid | Syncfusion®
-description: Export data from the Syncfusion® UWP SfTreeGrid control to Excel.
-Supports exporting hierarchical data with options for customization.
+description: Export to Excel in UWP SfTreeGrid exports hierarchical data to excel with customization options for headers, cells, and styling.
 platform: uwp
 control: SfTreeGrid
 documentation: ug